North Dakota Student Grants for College

 Loan Forgiveness and Repayment Programs

-Candidates must graduate from a technology program and be employed for at least one year in a technical field in order to qualify.
-Successful candidates will have earned a 2.5 GPA or higher, and their loan must have been granted from the Bank of North Dakota or another participating lender.
+Candidates must graduate from technology programs, and then be employed for at least one year, working in technical fields.
+Successful candidates maintain 2.5 GPA or higher, and have outstanding loans from the Bank of North Dakota, or other participating lenders.

-For more specific information and application materials, visit the North Dakota University System website (ndus.edu).
+For more specific information and application materials, visit the North Dakota University System website.

 Teacher Shortage Loan Forgiveness Program